BrtngAm/30.11.21/README.md

 # 30.11.21
-exoerimental file for an university course
+experimental file for an university course